 Thanks for visiting.
 I’m a writer and freelance editor.
 My current and recent projects are listed below, and you can select a menu option for more.
-My day job is technical writer for a software company, and in my spare time I volunteer for a community theatre and other organizations, maintain the web site for the poetry group Open Heart Forgery, and I am the vice-president of the Romance Writers of Atlantic Canada.
+My day job is technical writer for a software company, and in my spare time I volunteer for a community theatre and other organizations.
+I maintain the web site for the poetry group Open Heart Forgery, and I am the vice-president of the Romance Writers of Atlantic Canada.

 I’ve lived in various places in British Columbia and Ontario, and reside in Nova Scotia.
 I love Library Thing and Facebook, I’m on goodreads, and have a few videos on YouTube.
 Sometimes I tweet, @trcovell, and I’m also on Instagram, tim.covell.